What is a Database? Components, Types, & Why it Matters

 Multi-Model Database

-Multi-model databases support multiple data models within a single system, such as relational, document, and graph formats.
-This flexibility allows businesses to manage different types of data without using multiple databases.
+Multi-model databases can manage multiple data models in a single instance, including relational, document, and graph models.
+This is a flexible ability that lets businesses control different kinds of data from various kinds of databases.

 In-memory Database